Music, Theatre and Dance

 THE 2103 Acting II

-Continuation of the work begun in acting i.
-Physical, vocal, and emotional approaches to characterization for a variety of roles in the theatre.
-PR.
-THE 1103 Or PI.
+Continuation of the work begun in Acting I. Approaches to characterization for a variety of roles in classical theatre.
+PR: “C” or better in THE 1103 or PI.

 Laboratory performance course in which students prepare selections from the musical theatre repertoire.
-Includes preparation of both solo and ensemble pieces, along with a basic introduction to movement and dance.
+Includes preparation of both solo and ensemble pieces.

 Explores cognitive and emotional characteristics of young audiences and age-appropriate dramatic material.
 Explores variations of dramatic literature for child and adolescent audiences.
 Discusses performance of literature adaptation as well as text creation from improvised scenes.
 PR: ENG 1123.

-A survey of major historical periods of the theatre from the greeks to the present.
+A one-semester survey of major historical periods of the theatre from the Greeks to the present.
+PR: ENG 1123.

 THE 3423 Production Of The School Musical